phetsims/paper-land/README.md

 ⭐ If these projects interest you, please [join our community](https://phetsims.github.io/paper-land/community/) and take part in the development and discussion!

-1. :robot: Using LLMs to support a user answer the question: "How do I turn my idea for a multimodal interactive into data variables, functions, and entire programs?".
-We are exploring generative models to support user creativity and engage iteratively toward output of the full suite of programs for their project.
+1. :unlock: Creator Interface: Abstracting the JavaScript code through means of a no/low-code component style interface that assembles the data components of your programs and highlights the relationships between your programs (e.g., At a quick glance, what information is needed and passed between programs?). **Check out our progress by opening the Creator page in the tool!**

-2. :unlock: Abstracting the JavaScript code through means of an interface that assembles the data components of your programs and highlights the relationships between your programs (e.g., At a quick glance, what information is needed and passed between programs?).
+2. :robot: AI Support: Using LLMs to support a user answer the question: "How do I turn my idea for a multimodal interactive into data variables, functions, and entire programs?". **We are working toward this goal by adding an optional AI assistant inside the Creator page to help generate custom JavaScript code for more complex functions!**
 3. :outbox_tray: Easier API integration for paper programs to control or output to other browser displays (besides our [scenery](https://github.com/phetsims/scenery)-focused Board and the legacy canvas-focused Projector), as well as new inputs such as microcontroller integration via Bluetooth and WebSockets.
+See our [example with the Weavly educational coding project](https://youtu.be/eZo0asFXJz4?si=xiexw7O04gPZW_Sc)!

 However, there are **many other areas** that the project can be expanded (see Community below for Contributing guidelines and suggestions)!